G.Projector — Global Map Projector

 G.Projector requires a computer with a Java 7 virtual machine, or better, installed.

-The G.Projector for Windows download is a ZIP archives of approximately 7 MB.
+The G.Projector for Windows download is a ZIP archive of approximately 7 MB.
 It is a "universal" version that should run on both 32- and 64-bit Windows.

 - Download Download G.Projector for Windows